-Retrospective analyses were conducted for these preliminary 2022 models by sequentially removing the terminal four years of data from the model (a five-year retrospective, since the terminal year currently contains no information other than mortality projections).
-Limiting this approach to the most recent four years of data allows the models to be informed by at least one year of commercial fishery sex-ratio data, and therefore does not require a major change in assumptions within the retrospective (as was the case in the 2019 assessment; Stewart and Hicks 2019b).
+Retrospective analyses were conducted for these preliminary 2025 models by sequentially removing the terminal eight years of data from the model (a seven-year retrospective, since the terminal year currently contains no information other than mortality projections).
+Limiting this approach to the most recent eight years of data allows the models to be informed by at least one year of commercial fishery sex-ratio data (2017).